Lutherans Informed about Lodges (LIL)

 Freemasonry in the Light of the Bible, 1954; reprint, CPH, 1976.

 Journal of Voluntary Actions Research (January 1972): 46-55.
-Alvin J. Schmidt and Nicholas Babchuk, "Formal Voluntary Organizations and Change Over Time: A Study of American Fraternal Organizations."
+Alvin J. Schmidt and Nicholas Babchuk, “Formal Voluntary Organizations and Change Over Time: A Study of American Fraternal Organizations” (If you have a link to this article please email LIL.)

-Christian News 31, No. 21 (May 24, 1993).
-"Masonry is Anti-Christian."
-This entire issue of Christian News is dedicated to Freemasonry and the reasons why Christians should not be lodge members.
+Christian News, Volume 31, No. 21 (May 24, 1993)“Masonry is Anti-Christian.”
+This entire issue of Christian News is dedicated to Freemasonry and the reasons why Christians should not be Lodge members.

 6 pages